Jj64aA/Jj64aA/README.md

-Hello, I have a Bachelor's Degree in Computer Science and a keen interest in Artificial Intelligence.
-I specialize in Python development and web applications.
-I have experience as a Junior Backend Developer with Django & DRF, and I am proficient in languages like Python and JavaScript.
-I also have skills in FastAPI.
-I have worked on a variety of projects that have enhanced my skills in this field, and I am always eager to stay updated with the latest technological advancements.
+I hold a Bachelor's Degree in Computer Science with a strong interest in Artificial Intelligence.
+Specializing in Python development and backend development , I have gained experience as a Junior Backend Developer using Django and DRF and FastAPI .
+My technical proficiency extends to languages such as JavaScript , Throughout my career, I have worked on diverse projects that have honed my abilities in this field.
+I am continuously striving to stay abreast of the latest technological advancements and look forward to furthering my expertise in Data Science.

 ---